variantstudios/wisdomwaysacupuncture.com/_posts/2018-06-13-acupuncture-for-fertility-pcos-two-patient-examples--how-chinese-medicine-treated-it.md

 If patient’s schedules allow for it and they’re able to start out with maybe 4-5 weeks of twice/week acupuncture appointments, in many cases we’ve been able to get the ball rolling again and trigger a cycle to start.

-Then, once the period comes we reduce to weekly appointments or whatever is appropriate to their case. &nbsp;During those first weeks I have them start [taking their BBTs](/2014/09/02/acupuncture-for-fertility-taking-your-basal-body-temperature/){: target="_blank"}, which over time give us data to help us schedule treatments when they’re most needed, and will therefore be most beneficial.
+Then, once the period comes we reduce to weekly appointments or whatever is appropriate to their case.
+During those first weeks I have them start [taking their BBTs](/2014/09/02/acupuncture-for-fertility-taking-your-basal-body-temperature/){: target="_blank"}, which over time give us data to help us schedule treatments when they’re most needed, and will therefore be most beneficial.
 Every fertility patient also gets started on herbs as soon as possible.

 This assertive treatment strategy doesn’t work in every case; some are certainly very stubborn.

-So if we can’t get a period to come in those first several weeks with assertive treatment, then I expect we’re in for a longer haul and reduce the treatment schedule down to a more reasonable pace. &nbsp;
+So if we can’t get a period to come in those first several weeks with assertive treatment, then I expect we’re in for a longer haul and reduce the treatment schedule down to a more reasonable pace.

 #### Which cases tend to be more stubborn, needing longer treatment for success?

-The most stubborn PCOS &nbsp;cases I see are often the women who’ve been trying for several years to get pregnant, or who haven’t had a period for almost or more than a year.
+The most stubborn PCOS  cases I see are often the women who’ve been trying for several years to get pregnant, or who haven’t had a period for almost or more than a year.
 Patience is required in these cases!
 These patients often have to be on herbs for some months before we start seeing reliable periods and hormone cycles.

 In cases where a woman needs to lose weight, this gives her time to do this as well.
 Even just a small 10% reduction in weight has been shown to dramatically increase the chances of success in PCOS patients with metabolic dysfunction.